corey-rosamond/ProfitLens/knowledge/bsr_sales.md

 # BSR to Sales Estimation Guide

+## ⚠️ IMPORTANT DISCLAIMER

+**These are ESTIMATES based on aggregated industry data, NOT real-time information.**
+- Accuracy: ±30% variance is common
+- Source: Historical seller reports and tool aggregations
+- Age of data: Compiled from 2023-2024 observations
+- Real sales can vary significantly based on:
+  - Recent algorithm changes
+  - Seasonal fluctuations
+  - Promotional activities
+  - Competition changes

+**For real-time data**: Integration with SellerSprite API or similar services required.

 ## 📊 How BSR Works

 **BSR (Best Sellers Rank)** indicates a product's sales performance relative to others in its category.
 Lower numbers = more sales.